GoogleChromeLabs/confluence/README.md

 2. Create `/path/to/confluence/data/object-graph` and copy
    `/path/to/web-apis/data/og/*.json` into it.

-3. Create `/path/to/confluence/data/json` and run `node
+3. Create `/path/to/confluence/data/json` and run
-   --max_old_space_size=4096 main/og_to_json.es6.js` compute API data from
-   object graphs.
-This will take a while.
-When it's finished, you should see three files in `ls /path/to/confluence/data/json/*.json`.

-4. Run `node --max_old_space_size=4096 main/json_to_metrics.es6.js` to compute
-   API confluence metrics from API data.
-This will take longer than the previous step.
-When it's finished, you should see five files in `ls /path/to/confluence/data/json/*.json`.
+   `./scripts/og_to_confluence.sh` to derive confluence data from the object graphs.

-5. To run the service locally based on your generated data invoke `node main/serve.js "LOCAL" "DEV"`.
+4. To run the service locally based on your generated data invoke `node main/serve.js "LOCAL" "DEV"`.
 If you want live reloading of client code, change the parameters passed to `main/serve.js` in `scripts/serve.sh` and start `webpack` alongside the service with `npm run serve.